Field Study

 City Builders participants and leaders meet 6th District Richmond City Council Member Ellen Robertson outside her house.
 (Photo by Tina Eshleman)

 First, there are deli sandwiches and conversations about going to the prom, the end of the school year, summer jobs and career plans.
-Then things get down to business in the corner conference room at the Six Points Innovation Center in Highland Park, a hub for youth activities and home to five area nonprofits.
+Then things get down to business in the corner conference room at the Six Points Innovation Center in Highland Park, a hub for youth activities and home to six area nonprofits.

 The youth and adults gathered around the table are here for City Builders, a yearlong program that seeks to cultivate urban leaders.
 Since starting in February, the group of 17 teenagers and young adults has talked about discriminatory lending practices, gentrification and the role of planning decisions in segregation.
 They’ve learned how to use public transit, observed a student-run protest of gun violence and walked the trail leading from the Manchester docks where captive Africans arrived to the Shockoe Bottom slave markets.